-Nokia Lumia 1020 leaks continue with new device images, Pro Camera app screenshots [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 1020 leaks continue with new device images, Pro Camera app screenshots [UPDATED]Alex Wagner - Editorial Director of News and Content

 Nokia's "Zoom.
 Reinvented." event is now just a few hours away, but that doesn't mean that we can't squeeze in another leak of the guest of honor.
 New images of the Nokia Lumia 1020 have made their way online this morning courtesy of The Verge, offering a clear look at the next flagship Lumia in black, white and yellow outfits.
 The shots also show the Lumia 1020's camera grip accessory, which appears to turn the device into a point-and-shoot-style camera and includes a USB port, battery, tripod mount and two-stage camera button.